Generic Name: acarbose (AY-kar-bose)

 - Precose should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Precose while you are pregnant.
-It is not known if Precose is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Precose.

 Possible side effects of Precose: